 What is instructional scaffolding?

 Instructional scaffolding is a well-organized and individually tailored learning assistance given by the teacher to the student.
-The scaffolding uses a variety of tools to facilitate the growth of knowledge and skills in students, at their pace, based on their existing knowledge.
+The scaffolding uses a variety of tools and theories of learning to facilitate the growth of knowledge and skills in students, at their pace, based on their existing knowledge.
 Instructional scaffolding provides support in the process of introducing new ideas, concepts, and skills to the students.
 Scaffolding employs a range of methods and materials, including templates, games, guides, and coaching.
 Comprehensive and tailored learning support, researchers found, not only facilitates but also accelerates the learning process, while empowering students by affirming their capabilities.
-Proper scaffolding can turn a grinding, unpleasant and confusing process into a rewarding journey.
+Proper scaffolding can turn a grinding, unpleasant and confusing process into a rewarding pedagogical journey.

 The theory behind instructional scaffolding

 The theory of instructional scaffolding has been developed by cognitive psychologist Jerome Bruner in the 1950s (Ninio, Bruner, 1978).
-He and his student analyzed picture books designed for joined reading for children and parents and determined, how parental instruction help to develop cognitive skills in children.
+He and his student analyzed picture books designed for joined reading for children and parents and determined, how parental instruction help to develop general cognition and cognitive skills in children.
 By active participation in the picture book reading, children made faster connections between words and their representations than when the book was only read to them by the parent.
-Bruner’s theory proved to be quite seminal for the educational and developmental sciences, and it help to create more student-oriented teaching methods.
+Bruner’s adult learning theory proved to be quite seminal for the educational and developmental sciences, and it help to create more student-oriented teaching methods.

 The zone of proximal development